-“I think it is also because I was used to growing up around people that didn’t have the same skin color as me or (come from) the same country; I had friends from Bulgaria, the US, Cambodia, Romania, Albania, a few countries in Africa, etc.
+“I think it is also because I was used to growing up around people that didn’t have the same skin color as me or come from the same country; I had friends from Bulgaria, the US, Cambodia, Romania, Albania, a few countries in Africa, etc.,” she reveals.

 From Greece to diplomatic service?

-Canada chose her for its youth delegate to the UN, where she had the opportunity to elevate her voice in international dialogues, empowered youth to advocate for future generations, and mobilize youth as agents of impact change.
+She was chosen by the Canadian government as a youth delegate to the UN, where she had the opportunity to elevate her voice in international dialogs.
+Through her work, she has empowered youth to advocate for future generations and mobilized youth as agents of impact change.

-Kumbasaka continues to advocate for youth, and ensure that their voices are heard loud and clear in the public sphere.
+Kumbasaka continues to advocate for youth to ensure that their voices are heard loud and clear in the public sphere.

 Greece, however, will always be the second home of the diplomat’s daughter.
-Kumbasaka still speaks and writes the language fluently and she is in touch with her friends there each and every day.
+Kumbasaka still speaks and writes the language fluently and is in touch with her friends from Greece each and every day.